IBM/CROWN-Robustness-Certification/README.md

 The main interfacing code is `main.py`, which provides additional options.
 Use `python main.py -h` to explore these options.

-Training your own models and evaluating your own models with various methods
+Training your own models and evaluating with CROWN and other comparitive methods
 -------------------
 0. We provide our pre-trained MNIST and CIFAR models that are used in the paper [here](http://jaina.cs.ucdavis.edu/datasets/adv/relu_verification/models_crown.tar).